jakubrohleder/angular-jsonapi/README.md

 ## Resource

-After configuration phase resources are the main object your application will oparete with.
+After configuration phase resources are the main object your application will operate with.
 They represent one class of objects (e.g. Users or Comments).
-They are cappable of most operation that you expect REST API to perform.
+They are capable of most operation that you expect REST API to perform.

 ### Properties

 Each resource let you access following attributes:

 * **initialized** - states the resource has been already initialized.
-Usable if `init` synchronization of resource is asynchronouse.
+Usable if `init` synchronization of resource is asynchronous.
 Read more (todo)
 * **type** - type of the resource
 * **schema** - resource schema